H.R. 925: Dismantle DEI Act of 2025

 Federal DEI staff and office leadership

-If your job sits in a covered DEI office, the bill points toward closures within 90 days and says agencies must use layoffs rather than reassignments for eliminated positions.
+If your job sits in a covered DEI office, the bill points toward closure within 90 days, and it says agencies must use layoffs rather than reassignment for eliminated positions.

-Agencies would have to shut offices, rescind programs tied to listed executive actions, and stop funding employee resource groups, equity teams, dashboards, and other covered initiatives.
+Agencies would have to close offices, rescind programs tied to listed executive actions, and stop funding employee resource groups, equity teams, data dashboards, and other covered initiatives on a 90-to-180-day clock.

 Colleges, accreditors, and grant recipients

-Schools and other recipients of federal money would face new grant conditions, while accreditors would have to review whether their standards pressure institutions into practices the bill prohibits.
+Schools and other recipients of federal money would face new grant conditions, and accreditors would have to review whether their standards pressure institutions into practices the bill prohibits.

 Federal contractors and subcontractors

-If you do federal contract work above $10,000, new clauses and compliance expectations could affect hiring, training, internal policies, and subcontracting relationships.
+If you do federal contract work above $10,000, new clauses and compliance expectations could affect hiring, training, internal policy, and subcontracting relationships.

 Share this story